 While that same report noted that this may be due to subsidization of some of the costs of hauling by the buyer of farm milk, the proposal at issue here would not ensure that the entity bearing the cost receives the benefit of the proposed increase in the Class I milk price.
 In addition, that same publication noted a significant and negative relationship between average volume shipped per farm and average hauling charges paid by producers.
 As structural change and the trend of rapidly increasing average herd size continue in the dairy industry, this relationship suggests hauling charges to dairy producers will continue to decline on average in the future, not increase.
-Hearing Exhibit 45, pages 35-36.

-Finally, numerous witnesses noted that some marketing areas have specific provisions for covering increased costs associated with transportation to more distant processing plants (Prairie Farms, Dean Foods, HP Hood, Knutson).
+Finally, as testified to by others, some marketing areas have specific provisions for covering increased costs associated with transportation to more distant processing plants.
 In these marketing areas, adoption of the proposals presented at this hearing would result in paying for the same thing twice.

+Over order premiums.
 Finally, proponents also claim that increases in the average level of over order premiums in one market is sufficient evidence that the level of Class I prices should be raised nationally.
 Not only is this approach flawed in that relative changes in over order premiums vary considerably across marketing areas, but also because proponents ignore the fact that the result of the federal order reform process implemented in January 2000 increased the average level of Class I prices by more than the proponents are claiming is needed now.
-Hearing Exhibit 45, page 36.

 The 1999 final decision included two provisions which directly impacted the Class I price level.
 The first change was to the minimum level of Class I differential, which USDA proposed to be \$1.20.
 However, subsequent action by Congress forced the dairy industry to adopt modified Option 1A, with a minimum Class I differential of \$1.60.
 In fact, the adoption of a minimum Class I differential was an increase from the \$1.20 in place prior to federal order reform in Minneapolis.
 Therefore, some of the increase in the difference between the fluid grade milk price series in Minnesota and Wisconsin and the Class III price reported by proponents was due to an increase of the minimum Class I differential (and, therefore, an increase in the Class I price) due to order reform itself.
 Like the perpetual Class I price increase machine proposed by proponents for evaluating changes in the cost differences between Grade A and Grade B milk, this also will lead to constant demands to increase the Class I price based on this flawed analysis.
-Hearing Exhibit 45, page 37.

 If USDA adopts proponents proposal to increase the Class I price by 77 cents per cwt, the very next month the NASS fluid grade milk price series will reflect this increase, and proponents or others will come right back to USDA using the new, higher difference between that price and the Class III price as a reason for another increase.
 Talk about circularity!
 Even if market conditions in some months lead to a narrowing of the difference between the fluid grade price series and the Class III price, opponents like IDFA or others would demand the same consideration of a decrease in the Class I price.
-Hearing Exhibit 45, pages 37-38.